 Per the release notes:

-Per feedback, turbulences & drafts have been reduced by 90% at 0kts wind speed and 50% at 1kts wind speed (no change above 3kts wind speed).
-Turbulences and drafts have also been reduced by 50% at high altitudes
+Per feedback, turbulence & drafts have been reduced by 90% at 0kts wind speed and 50% at 1kts wind speed (no change above 3kts wind speed). turbulence and drafts have also been reduced by 50% at high altitudes

 Honestly, I never had much of an issue with the turbulence in SU9, but it seems WAY stronger to me in SU10.
 The 152 is almost unflyable anywhere you get mechanical turbulence on approach.
 I tried it at St. Barts, which was a lot more difficult after SU9; now it’s nigh-on impossible.
 Same at Anguilla (TQPH) where you get a lot of mechanical turbulence coming into RW11.

 I also noticed that in the G1000 172 and the TBM (both stock, unmodded) that the airspeed indicators twitch.
 Even in cruise flight at 16,000, over water with winds of 10 knots at altitude, the ASI was just jumping up and down from 204-208 knots.
 Never had any period of a steady airspeed, which just isn’t realistic in what should be no turbulence and light winds.
 And the plane was jittery.